saryazdi/Imbalanced_Data-GFRNN_Classifier/README.md

 Short description of contained codes:

-- <b>main_GFRNN.m<\b> : contains the implementation of GFRNN.
+- <b>main_GFRNN.m</b>: contains the implementation of GFRNN.

-- GMCalc.m : is a function that calculates the Geometric Mean of classification by taking into input the predicted labels and the actual labels.
+- <b>GMCalc.m</b>: is a function that calculates the Geometric Mean of classification by taking into input the predicted labels and the actual labels.
 The geometric mean is a common way to evaluate the effectiveness of a classification algorithm on imbalanced datasets.

-- Example_Imbalanced_Dataset_Test.mat : and "Example_Imbalanced_Dataset_Train.mat" are two matrixes created for educational purposes to demonstrate how to implement GFRNN on a given dataset.
+- <b>Example_Imbalanced_Dataset_Test.mat</b>: and "Example_Imbalanced_Dataset_Train.mat" are two matrixes created for educational purposes to demonstrate how to implement GFRNN on a given dataset.